 The idea that B12 can increase energy originated from the observation that it works quite remarkably to increase energy in people who are B12-deficient.

-But if you aren’t deficient, taking more won’t increase your energy level a bit.
+But if you aren’t deficient, taking more won’t increase your energy level one bit.

-If you have experienced memory loss, you should certainly make sure you’re getting adequate amounts of vitamin B12 from either your diet or supplements, or both.
+If you have experienced memory loss, make sure you’re getting adequate amounts of vitamin B12 from either your diet or supplements, or both.

 But that does not make B12 a miracle memory nutrient that works for everyone.